wan-lab-vanderbilt/subtomo-tutorials/docs/hiv/recon.md

 9. NovaCTF’s approach to CTF-correction assumes that the center of mass is at the center of the tomograms.
 If this is off, the reconstructed tomogram will contain a systematic error in all planes.
 To refine the tomogram center, novaCTF allows you to generate an offset value for recentering.
 TOMOMAN can take an input STOPGAP motivelist, and use the center of mass of the particles as the refined center.
 Since we have no such motivelist now, this can be left off.

 10. Run novaCTF in the standalone.
 This is typically the single longest computation step in the workflow.
-If you are following this tutorial at a workshop, your instructors will provide you with a reconstructed tomogram for subsequent steps to save time.
+If you are following this tutorial at a workshop, your instructors will provide you with a reconstructed tomogram to use for subsequent steps to save time.

     >NOTE: If you receive an error that libfftw3f.so.3 is not found, you have an issue with sourcing FFTW libraries.
-If this cannot be resolved, try running NovaCTF from MATLAB Command Window instead with `tomoman(pwd,'tomoman_novactf.param');`.
+If this cannot be resolved, try running NovaCTF from the MATLAB Command Window instead with `tomoman(pwd,'tomoman_novactf.param');`.

 11. After running novaCTF you can preview your reconstructed tomograms in 3dmod, for example: